Interview with Radhika Arora, Director - Autonomous Vehicles, Intelligent Sensing Division, ON Semiconductor

 Radhika Arora

 Autonomous vehicles will generate an unprecedented level of data.
-Car data can fall into the category of safety, entertainment, convenience, and cost reduction.
+Car data can fall into the categories of safety, entertainment, convenience, and cost reduction.
 Each of these categories will have its unique monetization models driven by collaboration across providers.
 Autonomous vehicles will transform the car into a platform from which passengers can use their transit time for personal activities.
 This will usher in new forms of media and services.
-In-car advertising can make the vehicle a point of sale kiosk.
+In-car advertising can make the vehicle a point-of-sale kiosk.
 In the safety category, car data can enable rescue services if required.
 Timely road hazard warnings allow drivers to course correct.
-Automated monitoring systems/predictive maintenance can reduce breakdown leading to more convenience and ease of movement.
+Automated monitoring systems/predictive maintenance can reduce breakdowns, leading to more convenience and ease of movement.
 Network-based data analytics, monitoring, and opportunities will exist.
-C-V2X includes traffic information, real-time mapping, and telematics, and data analytics.
+C-V2X includes traffic information, real-time mapping, telematics, and data analytics.

 Regulators are important stakeholders in the evolving autonomous driving ecosystem.
 As an example, if taxes are levied based on hours parked/space occupied, business models will shift to minimize idle time.
 We are at a crossroads between the technology industry guiding regulation and letting regulation direct the future of this industry.